mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 - **You’ll be at the cutting edge of application development** — working on one of the fastest-growing UI frameworks on the market.
 - **You’ll be part of an active, open, friendly community** of developers that are really excited about building awesome applications.
-- **Your role will be key to making Material-UI the go to UI framework solution** for building applications and design systems with React.
+- **Your role will be key to making Material-UI the go to UI framework** for building applications and design systems with React.

 ## The worst parts of this job